 The common wayfinding signage provides subtle and symbolic notation of current location and other destinations.
-The symbols laid out in the wayfinding exhibit are found on bike racks and bollards throughout the corridor.
-Each district utilizes the same bike rack form, however, each depicts its own distinct symbology within the "Meet Me (@" swirl.
+The symbols laid out in the wayfinding exhibit are found on bike racks and bollards throughout the corridor, including the trellis shade structures in The Shops District.
+Each district utilizes the same bike rack form, however, each depicts its own distinct symbology within the "Meet Me @" swirl.
 Bollards are found at midblock crossings and intersection crosswalks and utilize the same symbology.
-The given district symbology and swirl are engraved within the top of the bollard, while generic locations, such as district names or "Parking" and directional arrows, are engraved on the east and west sides of them as well as on the street face.
+The given district symbology and swirl are engraved within the top of the bollard, while generic locations, such as district names or "Parking" and directional arrows, are engraved on the east and west sides of them as well as on the street. face.
 The trellis iconography and bike racks are meant for subtle hints of location and branding on the pedestrian level, while the bollards can be utilized by vehicular users as well.

-The open space signage is found in specific identity nodes such as the West and East Isles Green Spaces.
+The open space signage is found in specific identity nodes such as Huizenga Park and the Tunnel Top Plaza.
 This signage is designed to be at a pedestrian scale, approximately 4.5' tall and 4' wide.
 Therefore, multiple symbols, directions, and locations (both along and outside of the corridor) are shown.
 The curvature of the sign's legs and ellipse main board reinforce the "Meet Me @" hardscape features.
 These two design features are also found on the corner signage.
 The corner signage displays pertinent information for vehicular users, and due to its size can be more specific in nature.
-Corner signage is found at the major intersections of SE 15th Avenue with Las Olas Boulevard.
+Corner signage is found at the major intersections of Andrews Avenue, SE 3rd Avenue, SE 6th Avenue, and SE 8th Avenue.
 Similar in design to the open space signage, the corner signage has curved legs and an ellipse main board, where the board is a minimum of 7' above ground.
 The thin supports minimize any obstruction to pedestrian circulation, while the height and size of the signage allow for vehicular and pedestrian usage.
 To maintain consistency throughout the corridor, all regulatory signage, such as stop and speed limit signs etc., should be remounted on similar support sign panels as the corner signage.